Eljah/xssverifier/README.md

 //the XSS host and resource were requested, some parameter was passed and this parameter is cookie named visited
 //so the particular cookie was hijacked and that was verified
 ```

+===Notes===
+The xssverifier library doesn't check availability of the ports on your local machine.
+You should ensure that port is not already bint before creating the sniffer.